Are you looking for effective win-back email examples to reconnect with lost customers and revive dormant subscribers?

 7. Costco

 A “Last Chance” email is an important part of your win-back email workflow.
-In this email from Costco, the retailer give subscribers a final opportunity to catch a great deal.
+In this win-back email example from Costco, the retailer give subscribers a final opportunity to catch a great deal.

 8. Zylker

-Charming graphics make this goodbye email as fun to look at as it is to read.
+Charming graphics make this goodbye email a fun win-back email example to look at as it is to read.
 Maybe we’ll stick around a while longer…

 9. Nordstrom

-This goodbye email is full of calls-to-action, giving users little choice but to click.
+One of the most straightforward win-back email examples on our list, this goodbye email from Nordstrom is full of calls-to-action, giving users little choice but to click.

 10. Mercari

 Selling platform Mercari sends win-back emails to sellers who haven’t posted any new listings recently.
-This one offers an incentive of extra cash on their next sale.
+This win-back email example offers an incentive of extra cash on their next sale.
 The friendly text is welcoming, rather than pushy.

 Your Re-engagement Campaign Worked.
 Now What?